amitfin/retry/README.md

   entity_id: light.kitchen
 ```

+#### `backoff` parameter (optional)

+The amount of seconds to wait between retries.
+It's expressed in a special template format with square brackets `"[[ ... ]]"` instead of curly brackets `"{{ ... }}"`.
+This is needed to prevent from rendering the expression in advance. `attempt` is provided as a variable, holding a zero-based counter. `attempt` is zero for 1st expression evaluation, and increasing by one for subsequence evaluations.
+Note that there is no delay for the initial attempt, so the list of delays always starts with a zero.

-The service implements an exponential backoff mechanism.
-These are the delay times (in seconds) of the first 7 attempts: [0, 1, 2, 4, 8, 16, 32] (each delay is twice than the previous one).
-The following are the seconds offsets from the initial call [0, 1, 3, 7, 15, 31, 63].
+The default value is `"[[ 2 ** attempt ]]"` which is an exponential backoff.
+These are the delay times of the first 7 attempts: [0, 1, 2, 4, 8, 16, 32] (each delay is twice than the previous one).
+The following are the second offsets from the initial call [0, 1, 3, 7, 15, 31, 63].

+A different strategy can be a constant wait time which can be expressed as a simple non-template string.
+For example, these are the delay times of the first 7 attempts when using `"10"`: [0, 10, 10, 10, 10, 10, 10].
+The following are the second offsets from the initial call [0, 10, 20, 30, 40, 50, 60].

+Another example is `"[[ 10 * 2 ** attempt ]]"` which is a slower exponential backoff.
+These are the delay times of the first 7 attempts: [0, 10, 20, 40, 80, 160, 320].
+The following are the second offsets from the initial call [0, 10, 30, 70, 150, 310, 630].

 #### `expected_state` parameter (optional)